Upcycle or Repurpose

 You’ll see both Upcycle and Repurpose in a lot of DIY projects all over the web and in magazines, and although the line that separates them is narrow, there is a line.
 It’s more than just a new way to say recycle.

 Let’s take a look at each of them with a few examples.

 Upcycle projects take something and simply update it.
 Whatever is being upcycled still does what it was intended to do.

 The key is creating a fresh look.
 Usually there’s a paint job, maybe some new hardware or decorative additions, but the piece still functions the same.

 Lisa updated a coffee table with a basic whitewash.
-The table still functions the same, but has a chic new look.
+The table still functions the same but has a chic new look.
 I adore how she transformed it with a bit of paint (do click over and see the “before” – you’ll be impressed.)
-This is the perfect way to keep a beloved piece of furniture that’s outdated, or to personalize a thrifted piece.
+This is the perfect way to keep a beloved piece of furniture that’s outdated, or to personalize a thrift piece.

 By the way, if you have one or twenty questions about whitewashing, this is your post!